 8.1 Once the desired time-period of flow is complete, slowly turn down the peristaltic pump speed to 0 and turn off the power.
 Quickly close all the open stopcocks and remove the chamber and the attached tubing with a stopcock on each end.

 8.2 Take the chamber to a clean benchtop and gently unscrew all screws to remove the top plate.
-Using needle-nose tweezers, remove the glass slide from the bottom plate and place it into a 10-mm2 tissue culture dish.
+Using needle-nose tweezers, remove the glass slide from the bottom plate and place it into a 100 mm diameter tissue culture dish.

 8.3 Wash the slide with 10 mL of cold phosphate-buffered saline (PBS) -/- and check the cells under a microscope to confirm cell adherence and alignment in the direction of flow.

-8.4 Aspirate the PBS from the plate and transfer the slide to a clean 10-mm2 dish.
+8.4 Aspirate the PBS from the plate and transfer the slide to a clean 100 mm diameter dish.
 Add 350 µL of lysis buffer from the RNA extraction kit (see Table of Materials), containing 1/100 of beta-mercaptoethanol, to the slide.

 CAUTION: Add beta-mercaptoethanol in a chemical fume hood.